huozhi/codice/README.md

 - `controls` (optional): A boolean value indicating whether to display the controls for the code block.
 - `title` (optional): A string representing the title of the code block.
+- `preformatted` (optional): A boolean value indicating whether the code should be displayed as preformatted text.
+If `true`, the code will be displayed in a `pre` and a `code` element.
+If `false`, the code will be displayed in a `div` element.

 ### Styling